- Oops!Something went wrong.Please try again later.

 Good afternoon F1 fans

-Qualifying gets underway at 2pm BST and we'll be here, as ever, for all the build-up, latest update and reaction from the session.
+The race starts at 2pm BST and we will be here for all the build-up, latest updates and reaction from Paul Ricard.